The Triptych description:

 The blessing apostle is holding a key to a clock room.

 The key top centers on the calendar roundel.

 There is a void in place of the calendar disk of Manes' being a national Bohemian emblem.

 Desert scenery surrounding the tower reminds far lands origin of mechanical clocks.

 It is the Surrealism handwriting by the author.

 3, A Horologerie: At a clockmaker's shop inspired by a famous Uhrmacher engraving.

 A striking train frame on the left belongs to the astronomical clockwork being restored.

 A cabinet clock under completion has the dial resembling the horologe of Prague.

-E-mail for more information.
+E-mail a bid or for more information.